Wimmics/CovidOnTheWeb/src/acta/README.md

 $ pip install -r requirements.txt
 ```

 Download and extract the models into the model directory.
-You can download the pre-trained models[here](https://covid19.i3s.unice.fr/~team/acta_models.zip).
+You can download the pre-trained models [here](https://covid19.i3s.unice.fr/~team/acta_models.zip).

 Run the pipeline: